Corn – October Grain of the Month

 Each whole grain offers different nutrients, and in the case of corn, its high point is Vitamin A – with more than 10 times that of other grains.
 Recent research shows that corn is also high in antioxidants and carotenoids that are associated with eye health, such as lutein and zeaxanthin.
 As a gluten-free grain, corn is a key ingredient in many gluten-free foods.

 In many traditional cultures, corn is eaten with beans, as they have complementary amino acids that work together to provide complete proteins.
 In Central and South America, corn is often nixtamalized for better health – soaked in an alkaline solution (often lime-water) – then drained and made into masa flour, tortillas and other foods.
 The nixtamalization process makes many of the corn kernel's B vitamins hugely more bioavailable, while also adding calcium.
-(The only downside: a small amount of bran is lost in the soaking, but the US Department of Agriculture still considers masa to be whole grain.)
+(The only downside: a small amount of bran is lost in the soaking, but the US Department of Agriculture accepts masa tortillas as whole grain in its WIC program.)
 Hominy, a corn product eaten in the southern United States, is also nixtamalized corn.

 Click here to see some recent scientific research on corn.